Skip to Content

 After all, what’s Christmas without your loved ones?
 Moreover, what’s Christmas without your loved ones, but with full bellies, laughing together at the table, after a satisfying dinner?
 For me, food is a special element of this celebration and I use it as an excuse to experiment and create new and improved recipes that will be loved by everyone.
 Yes, I always try and make a vegan Christmas menu and, until now, I had no complaints from my meat-eaters!

-Christmas Wreath vegan
+Stuffed Christmas Wreath

 A typical Christmas menu includes some appetizers, a main dish, maybe also a second dish (if you’re brave enough!), and definitely some dessert.
 I noticed that people are usually uninspired when it comes to appetizers.
 If you know for sure that you’ll prepare a yummy vegan Wellington as the main dish and maybe also a Christmas cake or some Christmas cookies for dessert to share at the end of the dinner, when it comes to the appetizer… what now?